derailed/k9s/README.md

    ```

 * Building from source
-   K9s was built using go 1.12 or above.
+   K9s was built using go 1.13 or above.
 In order to build K9 from source you must:
    1. Clone the repo
-   2. Set env var *GO111MODULE=on*
-   3. Add the following command in your go.mod file
+   2. Add the following command in your go.mod file

       ```text
       replace (